 Transitions are also used to integrate quoted, summarized, or paraphrased material in the text of a paper.
 These transitions are called "signal phrases."
-It is important to use transitions to signal to readers that the idea you are presenting comes from an outside source and not from you, the author-as failing to indicate this may be considered
+It is important to use transitions to signal to readers that the idea you are presenting comes from an outside source and not from you, the author-as failing to indicate this may be considered plagiarism.
+For more information on quoting, summarizing, and paraphrasing, see Chapter Eight.
+Below is a list of common transitional words and phrases that can be used as signal phrases.

 Common Signal Phrases

-- Smith argues... - According to Smith...Smith contends...Smith describes...
+- - - Smith argues According to Smith Smith contends Smith describes In Smith's view From Smith's perspective

-- In Smith's view... - From Smith's perspective...
+A A